The Boon of Perpetuity and a Separate Legal Entity

 A long span of life

-Perpetuity means that even if the partners/shareholders leave the organisation, the organisation can continue existing freely.
+Perpetuity means that even if the partners/shareholders leave the organization, the organization can continue existing freely.
 Due to this, the existence of partners will not affect the company.
-Hence, making it easy for an organisation to exist after the life of its promoters.
+Hence, making it easy for an organization to exist after the life of its promoters.
 Usually, companies have a short life span only when they are incorporated with a purpose and the purpose is met.

 High Credibility